mosra/m.css/doc/documentation/python.rst

 `Module inspection`_
 ====================

-By default, if a module contains the :py:`__all__` attribute, all names listed there are exposed in the documentation.
-Otherwise, all module (and class) members are extracted using :py:`inspect.getmembers()`, skipping names :py:`import`\ ed from elsewhere and underscored names.
+By default, if a module contains the :py:`__all__` attribute, *all* names listed there are exposed in the documentation.
+Otherwise, all module (and class) members are extracted using :py:`inspect.getmembers()`, skipping names :py:`import`\ ed from elsewhere and undocumented underscored names.

 Detecting if a module is a submodule of the current package or if it's :py:`import`\ ed from elsewhere is tricky, the script thus includes only submodules that have their :py:`__package__` property the same or one level below the parent package.
 If a module's :py:`__package__` is empty, it's assumed to be a plain module (instead of a package) and since those can't have submodules, all found submodules in it are ignored.

 .. block-success:: Overriding the set of included names, module reorganization